 6He looked, and behold, at his head was a loaf of bread baked on the coals, and a jar of water.
 So he ate and drank and lay down again.

 7The angel of Yahweh came a second time and touched him and said, “Get up and eat, because the journey is too much for you.”

-8So he got up and ate and drank and went in the strength of that food for forty days and forty nights to Horeb, the mountain of God.
+8So he got up and ate and drank and went in the strength of that food for 40 days and 40 nights to Horeb, the mountain of God.

 9He came there to the cave and lodged there.

 And behold, the word of Yahweh came to him, and he said to him, “What are you doing here, Elijah?”